Table Of Contents

 Why Do I Recommend using a manual Porcelain Tile Cutter

 Over the past 20 years, I have cut many tiles on with just about every tile cutting machine possible and have found the best way of cutting tile.

 From a hand scribber that breaks more tiles than it cuts, to all sorts of electric tile saws from handheld to table oriented and a majority of my cuts were on a manual tile cutter.

-For speed and accuracy, you simply cannot beat a manual tile cutter.
+For speed and accuracy, you simply cannot beat a manual snap and score tile cutter.

 You slide the tile in, line it up and score a line.
 Drop the breaker and boom, you have a perfectly cut tile.